-9. Risk arising from United States' (the "US") commercial restrictions
+- Risk arising from United States' (the "US") commercial restrictions

-The trade war between the US and China, which started in 2018 as a result of the tariffs imposed on several products and the subsequent retaliation, and which continues in the present, has had an impact on the world's economy.
+The trade war between the US and China, which started in 2018 and continued in 2019 and 2020 as a result of the tariffs imposed on several products and the subsequent retaliation had an impact on the world's economy.
 Additionally, the US and the EU trade relations have deteriorated due to the tariffs imposed by the US to certain EU products.
 Consequently, trade regulations in any of the Gestamp's markets could have a material adverse effect on its business, results of operations and financial condition.

-10. Continuing uncertainties and challenging political conditions in the European economy and the euro could intensify the risks faced by the automotive industry and our business, which could have a material adverse effect on our operations, financial condition and profitability.
+- Continuing uncertainties and challenging political conditions in the European economy and the euro could intensify the risks faced by the automotive industry and our business, which could have a material adverse effect on our operations, financial condition and profitability.